miku/webscreenie/README.md

   downloaded on first use.
 Refresh it with `--update-filter-list`, or point at a different list with `--filter-list-url`.
 Running `--update-filter-list` with no input just refreshes the cache and exits.
-- **Aggressive** — `--aggressive` adds DOM heuristics for banners the filter list misses: it hides fixed/sticky overlays that look like cookie/consent banners (by id, class, ARIA role or visible text), removes full-screen backdrops, and lifts any scroll-lock.
-It only acts on overlay-positioned elements carrying a cookie/consent signal, so a plain fixed header is left alone — but it is a heuristic and can occasionally hide a legitimate element.
-  Combine it with `--hide-cookie-banners` for the widest coverage.

 [fb]: https://secure.fanboy.co.nz/fanboy-cookiemonster.txt

 ## Options